Dave Williams (Desperate Housewives): Storylines

-Dave begins to see vivid hallucinations of his wife Lila Dash and their daughter, Paige - the people killed in the crash that broke up Mike and Susan Delfino's marriage, and tells them he will make Mike pay.
-One night, Edie finds Dave in conversation with his hallucinations, and Dave reveals that he is a widower and struggles with the memory of his wife, and she kicks him out of the house for lying to her.
+Dave begins to see vivid hallucinations of his late wife Lila Dash and their daughter, Paige, revealed as the people killed in the car crash that broke up Mike and Susan Delfino's marriage, and tells them he will make Mike pay.
+One night, Edie finds Dave in conversation with his hallucinations, and Dave reveals that he is a widower, still struggling with her death.
+She kicks him out of the house for lying to her.

 A flashback reveals that Dave married Edie after learning she once lived on Wisteria Lane and never sold the house.
 Later, Edie decides she does not want to be alone and takes him back.
 Dave then plans a camping trip with Mike and his girlfriend Katherine Mayfair and tricks Edie into staying home.
-An encounter with a priest in a liquor store arouses Edie's suspicions, and she hears the name David Dash for the first time.
-She begins researching Dave's past, learning that it was not only his wife who died in the crash, but also the daughter he had failed to mention, and later discovers that Mike was the driver of the other car.
-Dave, Mike and Katherine leave for their trip, in which Dave tries to shoot Katherine with a hunting rifle to get revenge on Mike, but Edie texts him just as he pulls the trigger, distracting him and moving his aim.
+While alone, she grows suspicious and begins to research Dave's past.
+She learns it was not only his wife who died in the crash, but also a daughter, also discovering that Mike was the driver of the other car.

+Dave, Mike and Katherine leave for their trip, in which Dave tries to shoot Katherine with a hunting rifle to get revenge on Mike, but Edie texts him just as he pulls the trigger, distracting him.
 Dave returns home to a confrontation with Edie, who tells him she intends to warn Mike.
 Dave strangles Edie until she falls to the floor but stops before he kills her.
-Frightened, Edie flees their home, but is electrocuted after a car accident and dies.
+Frightened, Edie flees their home but is electrocuted after a car accident and dies.